In this guide we will answer what is panning in music, how it works, provide examples, and include tutorials on how to use panning in music.

 What Is Audio Panning?

-Panning is the process of adjusting the position of a sound in the stereo field.
-It’s done by manipulating the volume of a sound at different points in time, which creates the illusion that the sound is moving from side to side.
+Panning is done by manipulating the volume of a sound at different points in time, which creates the illusion that the sound is moving from side to side.

 Let’s say you’re recording a guitar solo.
 If you pan the sound to the left, it will only come out of the left speaker.
 If you pan it to the right, it will only come out of the right speaker.
 But if you pan it to the center, both speakers will play the same volume of sound at the same time.